bryant1410/reified/README.md

 * `‹ArrayT›.count` - length for instances of `<Array>`.
 * `‹BitfieldT›.flags` - object containing flag names and the value they map to

-# `<Data>`

-`<Data>` instances are constructed by _‹Type›_'s.
-They are the interface that directly maps to memory and modifies it.
-Fields and indices in `<Array>`'s and `<Struct>`'s are lazily initialized.
-That is they will be created when something accesses the field.
-This poses no issue for accessing the field but it means the fields will be somewhat unpredictably defined or not defined on any given `<Data>` instance at any given time.

-Something that walks the whole structure, like `<Data>.reify()` will initialize all the fields recursively.
-As such `<Data>.reify([deallocate])` can optionally deallocate immediately after reifying the data to JavaScript.
-What this means is that the `<Data>` structures in place, besides the top level, will be removed from memory.
-They will be reallocated as soon as you access an index or field, just like they initially were, so it isn't consequential from a usage standpoint.
-It's more important in terms of performance vs. memory usage and how a specific type of data will be accessed.
-Rarely accessed or one shot reads should always be deallocated, whereas something constantly being accessed shouldn't be.

-Deallocating will always leave the top level container intact so you can always reinitialize arbitrarily.
-Delete the top level is up to you.
-There's three primary methods of deallocating: `<Data>.reify(true)` will deallocate in the process if creating JavaScript values since this is a natural point where the data isn't needed anymore. `<Data>.realign(true)` also provides for deallocating in the same manner as often most of the structures need to be partially or fully reinitialized anyway.
-Finally you setting an index or field accessor to null will cause it to deallocate itself.

 ### Common